fematarazzo/tem_trailer/README.md

 Como locador pode-se cadastrar novos trailers, acompanhar os trailers alugados e gerenciá-los.

+Como cliente pode-se buscar por estado, selecionar o trailer de interesse e alugá-lo.

-As a renter, you can register new trailers, track rented trailers and manage them.
+<i>As a renter, you can register new trailers, track rented trailers and manage them.</i>

-As a customer you can search by state, select the trailer of interest and rent it.
+<i>As a customer you can search by state, select the trailer of interest and rent it.</i>

 ## Contribuidores/Contributors